-Wilful’s father came along on his nightly inspection shortly thereafter and saw a sentry leaning against the wall.
-Governor Warrender was a strict commander with a reputation for sternly enforcing the severe military code of the day.
-Upon seeing the listing sentry, Warrender called out a challenge, which went unanswered.
-Determining that the sentry was asleep on duty, Warrender immediately shot him through the heart.
-He only realized afterwards he had shot his son-in-law.
+Wilful’s father went on his nightly inspection and saw a sentry leaning against the wall.
+Governor Warrender had a reputation for enforcing a severe military code.
+When he saw the slumped sentry, Warrender called out a challenge.
+It went unanswered.
+Determining that the sentry was asleep on duty, Warrender shot him through the heart.
+He only realized afterwards that he had shot his son-in-law.

-On learning of her husband’s death, the grief-stricken Wilful jumped from one of the ramparts, throwing herself into the icy waters below.
+Grief-stricken, Wilful jumped from one of the ramparts, throwing herself into the icy waters below.
 Wilful’s ghost is called the White Lady because she wanders the fort in her wedding dress.
-Reputedly she is looking for any sleeping sentries, so that she can ensure the same terrible fate does not befall them.
+Reputedly, she is looking for any sleeping sentries, wanting to awake them.

-There have been numerous sightings of the White Lady at Charles Fort.
 Wilful’s ghost is usually described as a beautiful soul, sad but kind.
-For example, one local claims that he went for a run one night out near Charles Fort.
-At one point he stopped to retie his shoe.
-He put his hand on the fort wall for balance – and felt another hand reach out from the wall and interlock fingers with him.
-Additionally, the nursemaid of a soldier living in the barracks claimed to have seen the White Lady standing over the bed of a sleeping child.
-The child of a sergeant asked her father who was the white lady smiling down at them.
+One local claims that he went for a run near Charles Fort one night.
+At one point, he stopped to retie his shoe.
+He put his hand on the fort wall for balance and felt another hand reach out from the wall to help him.
+In another instance, a nursemaid saw the White Lady standing over the bed of a sleeping child.
+Again, a sergeant’s child asked her father who the white lady smiling down at them was.

-However, the White Lady is not always a kind and gentle spirit.
-Many soldiers who served at the fort, mainly captains, told tales of being pushed down stairs by an unseen force.
-They also saw a ghostly lady walking through locked doors.
-The stories began shortly after Wilful’s death and continued until the fort’s abandonment in 1921.
+The White Lady is not always a gentle spirit.
+Many soldiers who served at the fort, mainly captains, report being pushed down the stairs by an unseen force.
+They also saw a ghostly woman walking through locked doors.
+The stories began shortly after Wilful’s death.

-The White Lady also wanders the streets of Kinsale, where she used to live.
-There is a hotel called “The White Lady” where Wilful’s ghost allegedly appears every few weeks.
-One proprietor of the hotel claims to have seen Wilful himself on New Year’s Eve in the kitchen, making toast.
+The White Lady also wanders the streets of Kinsale, where she once lived.
+There is a hotel called “The White Lady” and Wilful’s ghost appears there every few weeks.
+One proprietor of the hotel claims to have seen Wilful on New Year’s Eve in the kitchen, making toast.

-And some of the locals believe they have also seen the ghost of Wilful’s father, Governor Warrender.
+Some locals believe they’ve seen the ghost of Wilful’s father, Governor Warrender.
 After killing his son-in-law and losing his daughter, Governor Warrender, in despair, shot himself that same night.
-His ghost usually appears as a grief-stricken man, uncontrollably sobbing.
+His ghost appears as a grief-stricken man, sobbing uncontrollably.